Humbulani1234/humbulani1234/README.md

 - 🌱 I’m currently learning ...

-   - [ A written book about large codebases](http://13.245.13.44/pdfs/combined_total.pdf): How large codebases work and their design philosophy, particulary Keras, AutoKeras, Django, Gunicorn.
+   - [ Writing a book about large codebases](http://13.245.13.44/pdfs/combined_total.pdf): How large codebases work and their design philosophy, particulary Keras, AutoKeras, Django, Gunicorn.
 Nginx and Scikit-Learn, among others.

 - 👯 I’m looking to collaborate on ...